Writers Residency Grants

 - a member who has received a Production Grant from the National Fund of New Musicals during the current granting cycle is a not able to apply until the following cycle

-- the project can be at any stage of development but preference will be given to those projects in the earliest stages of collaboration
+- the project can be at any stage of development up to and including a staged reading

 - the writers may be in residence at the theatre or off-site (e.g. in New York City working with a rep from the member theatre)

 - the writers need to be actively working on the musical and that work should be reflected in the reading, workshop or production

 - the writers must be paid a stipend, honorarium, royalty and/or per diem, on top of necessary housing and travel

 - there must be a culminating activity be it a table read-through, a demo, a staged reading (with scripts in hand and minimal staging) or a new draft, but it can not be a workshop or production

 - the culminating project may charge an admission fee or accept a suggested donation at the door

 - preference will be given to pieces with original music but pieces utlizing pre-existing music will be considered

 - the project budget must be at least twice the amount requested